liapatiso95-ctrl/character-sheet/spells.md

 This spell can physically repair a magic item, but it can't restore magic to such an object.

-***Cantrip Scaling***.
-The maximum size of object you can mend increases to 1 foot by 1 foot by 2 feet when you reach 5th level, 1 foot by 2 feet by 2 feet at 11th level, and 2 feet on each side when you reach 17th level.
+***Cantrip Upgrade.*** The maximum size of object you can mend increases to 1 foot by 1 foot by 2 feet when you reach 5th level, 1 foot by 2 feet by 2 feet at 11th level, and 2 feet on each side when you reach 17th level.
 \column
 #### Message
 *Divination Cantrip*